ID No.: D/66/19

 After lots of very careful and gentle exposure to new people I can learn to trust and when I do you will see a whole other side to me.
 I am so affectionate, in fact I usually greet my ‘friends’ with a big bear hug.
 As an adolescent working dog I am full of energy and I am incredibly smart.
 I would thrive on learning new things; how cool would it be if I could learn to tidy up my toys or help you with the washing!
 Since arriving at Gables I have learnt some of the basics including sit, give paw, lie down and roll over but I have so much more that I want to learn!
 I am tennis ball obsessed, nothing else in the whole world is better than chasing that small yellow ball through the air and returning it for another go.

 I think I’d really enjoy agility too, but I would need to do this on my own as I would be too overwhelmed to do it in a group class.
 My ideal home would be in a very rural location.
 Perhaps someone who has land (although it must be totally secure with boundaries of 6ft) where I can exercise without the stress of having to meet strangers.
 I may be living in a dream land asking for this but if you don’t ask then you don’t get.

 What kind of home am I looking for?

 My new owners must have experience with fear aggressive high energy dogs and be prepared to take on a project.
-I have now been in kennels for over a year and since arriving I have developed guarding behaviour around food.
+I have now been in kennels for over 4 years and since arriving I have developed guarding behaviour around food.
 Potential adopters will need to have owned a dog with guarding issues before and be able to give me a safe environment to eat without competition.
 I realise that I am not the ‘perfect’ dog, but my friends here have said I am perfect just as I am and my forever home is out there somewhere with people who will love me for me.